Civil and Environmental Engineering

 CHEMICAL FATE AND TRANSPORT IN THE ENVIRONMENT

 Students who are majoring in Environmental Engineering cannot complete this ASI.
-A student majoring in Civil Engineering can only earn this ASI by completing all 5 of the courses (15.0 credits total).
-Of those 5 courses, only 2 may be double-counted towards the major degree requirements.
+A student majoring in Civil Engineering can only earn this ASI by completing all five of the courses (15 credits total).
+Of those five courses, only two may be double counted toward the major degree requirements.
 This additional requirement is necessary in order to ensure sufficient distinction between the degree and the ASI.

 Minor in Structural Engineering

 Structural engineering services are in high demand in virtually every engineering industry, spanning from construction to manufacturing to aerospace.
-This minor has been developed for students with an interest in the principles of solid mechanics that wish to learn how to design structures in practical applications.
-Topics covered in this minor include various methods and theories for structural analysis and design; finite element methods; design with steel, concrete, timber, and masonry; and an introduction to the seismic design of structures.
+This minor has been developed for students with an interest in the principles of solid mechanics who wish to learn how to design structures in practical applications.
+Topics covered in this minor include various methods and theories for structural analysis and design; finite-element methods; design with steel, concrete, timber, and masonry; and an introduction to the seismic design of structures.

 Required3.0